infantiablue/techika/src/blog/posts/build-hackernews-reader-vuejs-tailwind-p3.md

 ## Design

-Next step, we design the functions to handle data from API and then render it when user scorll to load.
+Next step, we design the functions to handle data from API and then render it when the user scrolls to load.
 From the previous tutorials, we just load all of them at once, so this isn't gonna be a problem.
 However, when we gonna implement the infinite loading feature, this could cause an issue.
 Let's examine, firstly, how to load items infinitely.
 We will use the event `scroll` like this:

 ```javascript